This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 The meat sauce in this stromboli sandwich is absolutely fantastic.
 It will be my go-to meat sauce from this day forward, for everything from lasagna, to spaghetti, and of course, more stromboli sandwiches.
 Nice and thick, but not too thick, it is packed with Italian-inspired flavors.
+Man, oh man, am I ever having flashbacks to the last stromboli I made with it.
+I just could not get enough!
+Each and every bite was oooooooh so very good!

 Next time I make a batch, I’ll probably quadruple it and store the leftovers in the freezer.
 A quick defrost, some cooked pasta, and I have a great main dish done in no time.
 You can also make this meatless and you’ll have the perfect sausage for grilled sausage sandwiches or serve it up with warmed meatballs over pasta or on French bread for a meatball sandwich.